WarwickCDI/workshop-networks-a-skillsworkshop/README.md

 ### Quakers: who are they?

 Quakers simply means formally as the ["Religious Society of Friends](https://en.wikipedia.org/wiki/Quakers)"; a society founded in England in the mid-17th century and made up of a historically Protestant Christian set of denominations.
 Quakers have a believe that each human being has the ability to experience the "light within" or see "that of God in every one".
+As indicated in the requirements section above, we will use social network data about the relationships between seventeenth-century Quakers; data is a scaled-down version of larger dataset which is a reconstruction of the early modern social network of Britain (1500-1700).

 ### Setup the folder for your work